Female solo trekking In the Himalaya Everest Three Passes made me feel everything all at once

 What everything feels like

 "I can finally feel my heartbeat again after having lived for years without noticing, ignoring my heart.
 I’m thankful for my lungs perfectly distributing the thin, ice-cold air through my body.
 It was so much fun going up the second pass: Cho La (5.360).
 It required technique and curiosity, shutting off my thoughts and relying on my own strengths – oh, and crampons on the way down, we had to cross the glacier.
 I felt so strong, playful and so so proud when I arrived on top – was this the same woman that cried on the first pass?
-The same person that takes life so seriously?
+The same person who takes life so seriously?
 So much that she has a hard time enjoying the good life without feeling like she needs to suffer for it in return?"

 I won’t lie, I’ve suffered a lot for the rewards of my adventure.
 Waking up to -17 degrees Celsius in your room is no joke.
 At that time in Gorak Shep, the last village before the Everest Base Camp, at 5.140m above sea level, I (luckily) had no idea that it was this cold.
 All I knew was that the water bottle froze just like my toothbrush and face cream.
-Early, already on the very first day of trekking, I realized that I need a clever strategy for surviving the Himalayan nights.
+Early, already on the very first day of trekking, I realized that I needed a clever strategy for surviving the Himalayan nights.
 I came up with a sleeping system that would save me: three layers of clothing, gloves, scarf, head, sleeping bag, two yak blankets, my beloved hot bottle, and my proudest invention: my thick gloves over two pairs of socks on my feet.
 After having made it through the nights, every morning the coffee made me suffer but I refused to not have one – my last connection to what I used to call reality!
 Interestingly, hiking for eight to ten hours every day didn’t bother me either did the fact that there was no hot shower.
 Not washing my hair in twelve days only made me suffer in theory – in reality, I couldn’t care less.
-Mostly, I didn’t take myself too seriously anyways.
-I mean compared to all the hard-working Nepali people on the mountain and the magnitude of nature all around me – who am I to complain about bad coffee or the frozen face cream on my frozen face every morning?
+Mostly, I didn’t take myself too seriously anyway.
+I mean, compared to all the hard-working Nepali people on the mountain and the magnitude of nature all around me – who am I to complain about bad coffee or the frozen face cream on my frozen face every morning?

 How everything turns out if you turn off your ego

 I think I stink even though I’ve been washing my feet every day :).
 It has been snowing a lot this afternoon and evening.
 The forecast says there will be more snow overnight.
 This means that it’s possible that we can’t do the third and last pass tomorrow.
 Normally, this would drive me crazy.
 Uncertainty, not following the plan, defeat.
 Not now.
-The last days I hiked up to Kala Patthar and the Everest Base Camp (5.364m).
+The last days I hiked up to Kala Patthar and the Everest Base Camp (5,364m).
 What a magical place!
 At the base camp, I had the intense feeling of déjà-vu, of having been there before.
 I felt every human emotion ever experienced: excitement, fear, pure happiness, deepest grief, and sadness.
 So whatever happens overnight: my ego must not be louder than nature.

 Why everything makes you high

 It’s Sunday and I’m doped!
 Endorphins have been rushing through my body for hours.
 With a big smile, I’m sitting here at the oven, high from hiking down more than 1.100m at once.
-Only a couple of hours ago I peaked.
-I reached the third and last pass Kongma La, snacked plain toast, and topped it with pistachios, feeling fancy while staring at Ama Dablam.
-I shared a Mars bar with Harka, my lovely porter who is a very skilled dancer btw.
+Only a couple of hours ago, I peaked.
+I reached the third and last pass, Kongma La, snacked on plain toast, and topped it with pistachios, feeling fancy while staring at Ama Dablam.
+I shared a Mars bar with Harka, my lovely porter, who is a very skilled dancer, btw.
 Is this even real?
 I’m pure joy, a goofy ball of happiness sitting here at the oven drinking ginger-lemon tea and watching the lush snowfall outside.
 I feel light.
 I feel proud.
 I’m fear, bad coffee, cold toes, exhaustion, and loneliness mixed with warm Nepali hearts and deep blue Himalayan skies.
 I’m peaks and valleys, snowflakes and cornflakes.
 I’m happy and sad in tears.
 It’s Sunday and I’m high with life.

 What everything means now

-“Why am I like this” – I’ve been asking myself a lot during my time in the Himalayas.
+“Why am I like this?"—I've b been asking myself a lot during my time in the Himalayas.
 There was no answer.
 Honestly, I still don’t know and I don’t even try replying to the question I’ve started this text and the trekking with.
 I think the explanation is wired into my and our lifelong quest to find out who we are, to understand, and be ourselves.
-“Just be yourself” – sorry there is no shortcut here, this I know for sure now.
+“Just be yourself"—sorry, there is no shortcut here, this I know for sure now.
 Here you have to go the long way, and sometimes this path takes you over three high-altitude passes.
 Of course, it’s important to ask yourself hard questions but it’s even more vital to live the answers and test rather than intellectualize them.
-Anyways, this adventure showed me my limits and how to be emotionally available.
+Anyway, this adventure showed me my limits and how to be emotionally available.
 It made me feel everything, everything, everything.
-All them feels – because they helped me keep going, taking rest, asking for help, and supporting others.
+All of them feel good because they helped me keep going, taking rest, asking for help, and supporting others.
+That’s how I’ve learned: I’m everything, everywhere, all at once.

 Thank You for everything